DestanT/balayage-expert-london/README.md

 # Balayage Expert London

-This website is intended for information on the services I provide as a hairdresser, the main focus being highlights and balayages.
-In future updates I would like to include blogs on the most hot topics in the industry and answers to frequently asked questions in the salon.
+## The Who and Why

+On the the strategy plane the intent of this project is to relay information about the hairdressing services 'Balayage Expert London' provides.
+The main focus being highlights and balayages - though other information; such as price and other services provided can also be found here.

-It's primary target are women with long hair looking to change the colour of their hair in the most natural looking way.
-Moreover it can be used to give clients a more in depth answer to the questions that they may have about the services hairdressers provide.
+The primary target of this project are women with long hair looking to change the colour of their hair in the most natural looking way.
+Most of which tend to have similar concerns about their hair and questions about services provided.
+The website seeks to answer those questions and other hot topics in the form of blogs.

+As a client I would be more trusting towards the hairdresser if they wrote about these topics in depth.
+This would not only set my mind at ease about his/her abilities and knowledge on the topic but also answer any questions/concerns I may have.

+In future more and more blogs would be added to the site and clients would be led here to not only answer them, but perhaps also advertise other services that are provided by keeping clients engaged by the way of interesting topics/blogs.
+As a user of this site I would sign up to the mailing list to get notified whenever there are any offers or new blogs published.

 You can view the website by clicking [**here**](https://destant.github.io/balayage-expert-london/).

-## Features
+## The Initial Planning

-### Existing Features

 __Colour Palette__